Applefest at Ravenswood Historic Site in Livermore

 After having tasted or eaten a dozen apples, the kids were ready to burn off energy with Victorian games.
 Throwing rice sacks through a wooden target got wildly pretty popular, as did the metal hoops and sticks and potato sack races.

-However bobbing apples was where it was at.
+However, bobbing for apples was where it was at.
 I was blown away by a tween girl bobbing apples like a pro.
 Apparently she had practiced the previous week and had it down to a science, diving head first into the bucket all the way to her neck, pinning the apple to the bottom and biting hard in the flesh to get it out between her teeth.
-Wow!
+Impressive.

-That’s when I noticed a ranger riding a high wheel bicycle.
+That’s when I noticed a ranger riding a penny farthing (high wheel bicycle).
 “Is it difficult to ride?”
 I asked him from far.
 “It’s a lot easier to get on it than to get off it!” he replied, continuing to circle the orchard.
 Yup, I can see how it would be tricky to get off that bike.
 No brakes.
 It was called a widow-maker – for a good reason.

 These bikes were so fast (faster than horses) and popular at the turn of the 20th century that young men got together in bicycle clubs to buy one of those and show off in front of the ladies.
 They were the venture capitalists of their times!